CMP resurfacing scenarios and Core module updates

 Overview

-As you are aware, the Transparency and Consent Framework (TCF) 2.2 was introduced about a year ago.
+As you are aware, the Transparency and Consent Framework (TCF) 2.2 was introduced about November 2023.
 The Interactive Advertising Bureau (IAB) limits the validity of Transparency and Consent Strings (TC Strings) to 13 months.
 Many TC Strings are now nearing their expiration date.
 While invalid consents are unlikely if the Consent Management Platform (CMP) has resurfaced in the past, it's important to ensure ongoing compliance.

 • Rollout Date: 28/11/2024